sebapersson/SBMLImporter.jl/docs/src/index.md

 For more information on jump simulations, see [JumpProcesses.jl's documentation](https://github.com/SciML/JumpProcesses.jl).

-!!! warn
+!!! info
     For efficient jump simulations two conditions must be met: the model should be a mass-action model and each species should have units amount.
 This translates to ensuring that every species has the attribute `hasOnlySubstanceUnits=true`, and no rule variables are used in the kinetic math expressions for the SBML reactions.
+In case the user is confident that the model is mass-action (e.g. if the model is generated from BioNetGen) mass action kinetics can be enforced by setting `mass_action=true` in the `load_SBML` call.

 ### SDE simulations